 1. This Class includes the statutory lien claim held or asserted by Belletetes Inc. in Proof of Claim 3-1, which arises from, out of or incidental to the Order entered by Merrimack Superior Court in Belletete's Inc. v.
 Sequel Development et al, Case No. 15-CV-715 (Merr.
 2015).
-The claim in this Class shall be compromised and allowed as a Secured Claim in the amount of \$8,500 on the Effective Date of this Plan.
-It shall be paid in full in cash on the Effective Date.
-For more information regarding this Class, reference should be made the Executive Summary Table, Exhibit A and the part of the Plan titled "Class 2: Belletetes Secured Claim Class", which are incorporated into this Section by reference.
+The claim in this Class shall be compromised and allowed as a Secured Claim in the amount of \$8,500 and paid in full on the Effective Date of this Plan pursuant to a settlement agreement reached with Belletetes and Sequel.
+The settlement reduces the claim by a minimum of approximately \$2,000 and a maximum of \$4,000.
+In consideration of the settlement, Belletetes has agreed to release any claims that it has or may have against Sequel and support the Confirmation of the Plan as part of the settlement.